MicrosoftDocs/azure-ai-docs/articles/search/search-import-data-portal.md

 1. Create an index schema, inferred by sampling source data.

-1. Optionally, add skills to extract or generate content and structure.
+1. Optionally, it adds skills to extract or generate content and structure.
 Inputs for creating a knowledge store are collected in this step.

 1. Run the wizard to create objects, optionally vectorize data, load data into an index, set a schedule and other configuration options.